 - Graham crackers: The classic choice for a cheesecake crust but feel free to mix it up with your favorite cookies.

 - Butter: Melted butter helps the crust stick together and prevents it from being too crumbly.
+I always use unsalted butter for better control of the seasoning.

 - Sugar: For both the crust and the filling.